knowmad/middleman-h5bp-bootstrap/README.md

 # middleman-h5bp-bootstrap
 ---

 Middleman project template with HTML5 Boilerplate and Bootstrap.
+These files are based on Initializr.com and provided as a convenience when creating a new Middleman project.

 ## Usage